tillitis/tkey-ssh-agent/README.md

 `-F /dev/null` is used to ignore your ~/.ssh/config which could interfere with this test.

-The tk-ssh-agent also supports the `--uss` and `--uss-file` flags, as described for `runapp` above.
+The tkey-ssh-agent also supports the `--uss` and `--uss-file` flags, as described for `tkey-runapp` above.

 You can use `-k` (long option: `--show-pubkey`) to only output the pubkey.
 The pubkey is printed to stdout for easy redirection, but some messages are still present on stderr.

-#### Installing tk-ssh-agent
+#### Installing tkey-ssh-agent

-For Linux, we provide udev rules to automatically let `tk-ssh-agent` know when a Tillitis Key is inserted or removed.
-You can install `system/90-tk-ssh-agent.rules` in `/etc/udev/rules.d/` and run `udevadm control --reload`.
-Now the `tk-ssh-agent` will get a SIGHUP every time you insert or remove the Tillitis Key.
-The [`Makefile`](Makefile) has an `install` target that installs tk-ssh-agent and the rules for you.
+For Linux, we provide udev rules to automatically let `tkey-ssh-agent` know when a Tillitis Key is inserted or removed.
+You can install `system/90-tkey-ssh-agent.rules` in `/etc/udev/rules.d/` and run `udevadm control --reload`.
+Now the `tkey-ssh-agent` will get a SIGHUP every time you insert or remove the Tillitis Key.
+The [`Makefile`](Makefile) has an `install` target that installs tkey-ssh-agent and the rules for you.
 First `make` then `sudo make install`, then `sudo make reload-rules` to apply the rules to the running system.
-This also installs a man page which contains some useful information, try `man ./system/tk-ssh-agent.1` to read it before installing.
+This also installs a man page which contains some useful information, try `man ./system/tkey-ssh-agent.1` to read it before installing.

 There is also a Work In Progress Debian/Ubuntu package which can be